bookbinder/like-burning-incense/README.md

   beats in the first line and  3 beats in the second line are grouped together.
   This is helpful because the antiphons in the original project are followed by an unreferenced psalm tone.
-It is easier to find the right psalm tone when you know you are looking for--say, a tone with 3 beats in both lines.
+It is easier to find the right psalm tone when you know you are looking for a tone with, say, 3 beats in both lines.
 - the `scripts` directory contains scripts that were supposed to automate certain things
 - the `skel` director contains “skeleton” files, or templates when creating new antiphon or psalm files
+- the `offices` directory contains the master files for each individual office.
-- `week1` contains Week 1 of the psalter, week2 contains Week 2, etc. There is
-  also a lytex file to build the score for the whole week using `lilypond-book`.
-- the folders `lent`, `easter`, `advent`, and `properOfSaints` contain the offices for those times
+  The subdirectory `week1` contains Week 1 of the psalter, week2 contains Week 2, etc. There is also a lytex file in the subdirectory to build the score for the whole week using `lilypond-book`.
+The folders `lent`, `easter`, `advent`, and `properOfSaints` contain the offices for those times
 - the root directory contains a `Makefile` to facilitate building the project.
   It also has `lbi_defs.ily` which contains project-wide default settings.